microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Paste GitHub URL in Command Palette](7-paste-repo-command.png)

-You can “Create a unique volume.”
-A volume is where files will be stored in our container:
+You can **Create a unique volume.** A volume is where files will be stored in our container:

 ![Volume options in Command Palette](8-volume-command.png)